 For garnish: Parsley and grated parmesan.

-Cook the spaghetti squash in the microwave and rake a fork back and forth to create the spaghetti squash strands.
+You start by cooking the spaghetti squash in the microwave and raking a fork back and forth to create the noodle-like strands.

-Cook the beef and onion with salt and pepper.
+Next, cook the ground beef and onion with salt and pepper.

 Stir in the marinara sauce and simmer for 20 minutes.

-Keep leftovers in the fridge, in an airtight container, for up to 4 days.
-Reheat the leftovers in the microwave, covered, on 50% power.
+You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+Reheat them in the microwave, covered, on 50% power.
 You can also reheat them, uncovered, in a 300°F oven.

 Spaghetti Squash with Meat Sauce